david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 Implementation
 --------------
-Behind the scene, *boost::multi\_index\_container* is using a system of headers in order to do its job.
+Behind the scene, *boost::multi\_index\_container* uses a system of headers in order to do its job.
 Each node consists in the stored object, plus a sequence of headers, depending on the indexes that are used.

 There is a specific header for each index type.